SchottkySpectroscopyIMP/data-acquisition/README.md

         - at stop status: quit after hitting `yes`
       - `X button` (immediately quit the system without any prompt)

+_All raw data files will be transferred to the server storage folder at the end of collection, unless the size of a single file is larger than 1 GB.

 _All important events with timestamps will automatically be recorded in `daq.log`_.

 ## License